 Your child will become a member of one of our School Houses: Cavendish, Nightingale, Royce and Westwood.
 As well as an ongoing House Points Cup, these houses are used for intra-school competitions such as sports days.
-Children can also earn Dojo points and our School Council are currently deciding what rewards they would like to receive.
+We are continually looking for ways of extending this system to other areas of school life, so if you have any good ideas then please let us know.